 A payment register is a listing of all payments incurred during a month by the City.
 The payment register includes payment date, payment amount, payee and type of expenditure, and business unit.

-The City of La Porte has been required to product a Single Audit for a number of years based on grant expenditures.
+The City of La Porte has been required to produce a Single Audit for a number of years based on grant expenditures.